Frequently asked questions

 - Providing on-site signage to lay-out rules and responsibilities of public space users within designated drinking areas;

-- Providing information on how to report issues should public space users observe or experience unsafe, irresponsible, emergency, and disrespectful behaviours within the drinking areas; and
+- Providing information on how to report issues should public space users observe or experience unsafe, irresponsible, emergency, and disrespectful behaviours within the drinking areas.

-- Incident, crime, and emergency data from the police department
+- Incident, crime, and emergency data from police;

-- Observational scans of each pilot site, to be performed on a regular basis by staff and partners
+- Observational scans of each pilot site, to be performed on a regular basis by staff and partners; and

 What is a designated drinking site and when is this happening?

 A designated drinking site is a plaza (or area within a plaza) that allows public space users to responsibly and respectfully enjoy alcoholic beverages, including beer, wine, spirits, or others.
 The public can bring their own drinks, enjoy take-out from local businesses, socialize, people watch, have a picnic, and enjoy the urban outdoors during the summer and fall.
-Sites will be a new and temporary measure and will be in effect from May 31, 2021 (for Cambie and 17th, 800 Robson, and Fraser and 27th) or July 15, 2021 (for Granville and 13th, Granville and 14th, and Maple and 4th) to October 11, 2021.
+These sites are a new and temporary measure and will be in effect from May 31, 2021 (for Cambie and 17th, 800 Robson, and Fraser and 27th) or July 15, 2021 (for Granville and 13th, Granville and 14th, and Maple and 4th) to October 11, 2021.
 Drinking will be allowed from 11:00 am to 9:00 pm daily.